linjieyangsc/densecap/README.md

   --cfg models/${PT_DIR}/dense_cap.yml \
 ```
 Except the model path(`NET_FINAL`), the only thing you should change is `def_recurrent`, which should be `models/${PT_DIR}/test_cap_pred_no_context.prototxt` for models without context information and `models/${PT_DIR}/test_cap_pred_context.prototxt` for models with context information.
 To visualize the result, you can add `--vis` to the end of the above script.
-It will generate html pages for each image visualizing the results under folder `vis`.
+It will generate html pages for each image visualizing the results under folder `output/dense_cap/${TEST_IMDB}/vis`.

+## Contact ##
+If you have any questions regarding the repo, please send email to Linjie Yang (linjie.yang@snap.com).